hackclub/hackclub/workshops/login_auth/README.md

   }
 });
 ```

 In the above code `block` will display the division and `none` will hide that division.

-As you added this for a signed-in user, So you also need the `else` part _where user is not signed-in_ means the user is on the login page, So the code will same as the above code but you need to swap `block` and `none` as you need to display only `main_div` with ID `login_div`.
+As you added this for a signed-in user, So you also need the `else` part _where user is not signed-in_ means the user is on the login page, So the code will be the same as the above code but you need to swap `block` and `none` as you need to display only `main_div` with ID `login_div`.

 Add the below code to the `else` condition.

 ```javascript
 document.getElementById("user_div").style.display = "none";
 document.getElementById("login_div").style.display = "block";
 ```

 So the code looks like:

 ```javascript